 Last week someone must have enrolled us into a race without a lot of warning.
 It sure felt like it was the 110 meter hurdles.
 Jordan and I went for a walk to the library and I felt there was something a little off when he didn’t give the sweet lady at the counter his typical grin.
 He seemed a little somber so we headed back home.

 When we arrived he felt a little warm so I took his temperature.
 Sure enough 101 was a little too high for my liking.
-Throughout our journey the urology department at Akron Children’s Hospital advised us to be aware of any temperatures 101 and above because they may indicate a urinary tract infection.
+Throughout our journey the urology department at Akron Children’s advised us to be aware of any temperatures 101 and above because they may indicate a urinary tract infection.

 The fever was the only symptom we could see so we watched him overnight and decided to call and make an appointment with our pediatrician just in case.
 The doctor thought it may be a virus because he wasn’t showing any symptoms, but was gracious enough to put my mind at ease taking a culture of his urine.